 We are closely monitoring patients for COVID-19 symptoms.
-At this time no patient has presented any symptoms.

 We have clinical protocols in place in the event a patient tests positive for COVID-19.
 We also have alternative staffing plans to respond to any situations where our clinical team members may be affected.
 Our team has also purchased additional supplies and has secured medication in the event there are shortages.